nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/time/05_word_time/index.md

 This semester I have spent a bunch of time exploring words and (software) clocks.
 For my final project, I want to combine the two - and build something.

-While doing research for my thesis, one of my professors recommended I look at the work of [anatol knotek](http://www.anatol.cc/anatol_en.html).
+While doing research for my thesis, one of my professors recommended I look at the work of [Anatol Knotek](http://www.anatol.cc/anatol_en.html).
 I *really* like his work.

 Here are a bunch of his that deal with time:
     - [*time is running out*](http://www.anatol.cc/textobjects/time_is_running_out.html)